-It is an historic era in which individuals tap into a seemingly-endless well of information on almost anything of interest.
+It is a historic era in which individuals tap into a seemingly-endless well of information on almost anything of interest.
 The pickings are a little slimmer for lumber professionals, because their business is so technical.
-But the concept of lumber moisture is of colossal importance to the lumber manufacturing industry.
+However, the concept of lumber moisture is of colossal importance to the lumber manufacturing industry.

 New Places to Dig

 Lumber mill personnel involved in the lumber drying process have a new place to dig for important information: the kiln drying forum at www.kilndrying.org.
 The forum is a software-driven hub for a world of questions related to drying lumber.
 This kiln drying forum has three professional experts to moderate questions and provide guidance.